 Long-term community placements are a great way to give back to the local community, learn about local issues and needs, and gain valuable skills.
-The CSO coordinates regular weekly placements ranging from one to eight hours per week (per semester or academic year) at local nonprofit agencies.
-The range of projects in which students can be involved is wide, providing placements in virtually every area of interest.
+The CSO coordinates regular weekly placements ranging from one to eight hours per week with a 1 to 3 semester commitment.

-- Volunteering at local shelters, community development or social action programs
+- Volunteer at local shelters, community development or social action programs

-- Being a companion to children, teenagers, young parents or the disabled
+- Be a companion to children, teenagers, young parents, or the disabled

-- Tutoring children, middle school and high school students or refugees
+- Tutor children, middle school and high school students or refugees

-- Being a hotline worker at local shelters for battered women
+- Assist as a hotline advocate at a local shelter for battered women

-- Teaching ESL to adult immigrants in a language program
+- Teach ESL to adult immigrants in a language program

 Community Fellows Program